Author: LUCY

 Why i travel.

 Travelling for me is a journey of discovery and growth, driven by a deep-rooted passion for tourism.
 My recent trip to Palma, Spain, in late April to early May was a university-led educational experience that immersed me in the world of tourism and fulfilled my eagerness to explore new places and cultures.
 Visiting TUI offices and attending meetings introduced me to the inner workings of the industry, offering firsthand insights into tourism’s dynamic nature.
 Beyond academics, this trip was a chance to connect with new people and make friends, adding a meaningful social dimension to the experience.
-Exploring the vibrant city of Palma, tasting local food, and experiencing Spanish culture were captivating and further fuelled my passion for understanding diverse ways of life.
-Travelling, in essence, combines learning with adventure, and this trip reminded me why I love stepping into new environments—it’s an opportunity to learn, connect, and broaden my perspective on life.
+Exploring the vibrant city of Palma, tasting local food, and experiencing Spanish culture were captivating and deepened my passion for understanding diverse ways of life.
+Travelling, in essence, combines learning with adventure, and this trip reminded me why I love stepping into new environments—it is an opportunity to learn, connect, and broaden my perspective on life.

 Displayed above is an image of me on a tour bus that travels throughout Palma, with the Cathedral Basilica de Santa Maria de Palma de Mallorca visible in the background.